Luteolin

 What is Luteolin?

-Luteolin is a naturally occurring flavonoid found in a variety of plant-based foods, including celery, parsley, chamomile tea, thyme, artichokes, and green peppers.
-As a member of the polyphenol family, luteolin has long been studied for its potent antioxidant, anti-inflammatory, and neuroprotective properties.
-But recent research is uncovering an even more intriguing role—its ability to modulate metabolic pathways, particularly those driven by fructose metabolism.
+Luteolin is a naturally occurring flavonoid (a plant compound polyphenol known for its contributions to taste and color) found in a variety of plant-based foods, including: celery; parsley; chamomile tea; thyme; artichokes; green peppers.
+It has been studied as a potential contributor to human metabolism with recent research uncovering an even more intriguing role – its ability to modulate metabolic pathways, particularly those driven by fructose metabolism.

-This puts luteolin at the center of a new wave of metabolic research aimed at addressing problems like non-alcoholic fatty liver disease (NAFLD), insulin resistance, and metabolic syndrome at the source—not just treating symptoms after damage has occurred.
+This puts luteolin at the center of a new wave of metabolic research aimed at addressing problems like non-alcoholic fatty liver disease (NAFLD), insulin resistance, and metabolic syndrome at the source – not just treating symptoms after damage has occurred.

 Luteolin Benefits Beyond Fructose

-- Mitochondrial support: Luteolin helps preserve ATP levels by reducing oxidative stress, making it valuable for maintaining energy production at the cellular level.
+• Mitochondrial support: Luteolin helps preserve ATP levels by reducing oxidative stress, making it valuable for maintaining energy production at the cellular level.

 The Altilix Study: Clinical Evidence